Renting options in Brussels

-Are you staying in Belgium short-term?
-Or do you just not have the funds to buy a property outright?
-Then you might be looking for rental options in Brussels.
+Are you staying in Belgium for the short term?
+Or do you not have the funds to buy a property outright?
+Then, you might be looking for rental options in Brussels.
 In that case, we're here to show you your options for renting in Brussels.

 Your rental options in Brussels

 Your main choices for rentals in Brussels include rooms, student housing, apartments, aparthotels, and houses.
-Do note that while most Belgians don't rent out their houses, Brussels is an exception due to the high number of expats in the area.
-So you're in luck if you're looking for a larger property.
+While most Belgians don't rent out their homes, Brussels is an exception due to the high number of expats in the area.
+Therefore, you're in luck if you're looking for a larger property.

 Rooms

 One of the cheapest renting options available in Brussels is taking up just a room.
-This is why it's very popular with students who choose not to live in on-campus housing.
+This is why it's prevalent with students who choose not to live in on-campus housing.
 It's also great for single expats on a tight budget.
-Expect to pay around €300 a month for a room that's just over 10 square meters big.
+Expect to pay around €300 monthly for a room over 10 square meters.

 Student housing

 There are five universities in Brussels, many of which have on-campus housing in dorms.
-You'll have to make arrangements with your university to get housing.
-Expect to pay anywhere between €250 to €500 a month for a dorm room.
+You'll have to make arrangements with your university to get accommodation.
+Expect to pay anywhere between €250 to €500 monthly for a dorm room.

 Apartments